-- SAT (taken prior to March 2016 and no more than 5 years ago) score of at least 1070 (Math + Reading) and Math score of at least 500 is exempt from the Math requirement; SAT score of at least 1070 (Math + Reading) and a Critical Reading score of at least 500 is exempt from the Reading and Writing requirements. - SAT (taken March 2016 or later) Evidence-Based Reading and Writing (EBRW) score of 480 or higher is exempt from the TSI Reading and Writing requirements; Math score of 530 or higher is exempt from the TSI Math requirement. - ACT composite score of 23 with at least 19 on the Math and 19 on the English (Test taken no more than 5 years ago). - TAKS exit-level Math score of 2200 and English/Language Arts score of 2200 and Writing essay score of 3.
-(Test taken no more than 5 years ago). - Students serving on active duty as a member of the US Armed Forces, the Texas National Guard, or as a member of a reserve component of the US armed forces and have been serving for at least three years preceding enrollment. - Students who on or after August 1, 1990, were honorably discharged, retired, or released from active duty as a member of the U.S. Armed Forces, the Texas National Guard, or serve as a member of a reserve component of the U.S. Armed Forces.
+- SAT (taken March 2016 or later and no more than 5 years) Evidence-Based Reading and Writing (EBRW) score of 480 or higher is exempt from the TSI English Language Arts and Reading (ELAR) requirements; Math score of 530 or higher is exempt from the TSI Math requirement. - ACT composite score of 23 with at least 19 on the Math and 19 on the English (test taken no more than 5 years ago). - TAKS exit-level Math score of 2200 and English/Language Arts score of 2200 and Writing essay score of 3 (test taken no more than 5 years ago). - Students serving on active duty as a member of the US Armed Forces, the Texas National Guard, or as a member of a reserve component of the US armed forces and have been serving for at least three years preceding enrollment. - Students who on or after August 1, 1990, were honorably discharged, retired, or released from active duty as a member of the U.S. Armed Forces, the Texas National Guard, or serve as a member of a reserve component of the U.S. Armed Forces. - An earned degree, associates or higher, from a Texas public college or university. - A student who transfers to an institution from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level coursework as determined by the receiving institution.

-- An earned degree, associates or higher, from a Texas public college or university. - A student who transfers to an institution from a private or independent institution of higher education or an accredited out-of-state institution of higher education and who has satisfactorily completed college-level coursework as determined by the receiving institution. - STAAR scores minimum: STAAR end-of-course (EOC) with a minimum score Level 2 on English III shall be exempt from the TSI Assessment requirement for both reading and writing and a minimum score of Level 2 on the Algebra II EOC shall be exempt from the TSI Assessment requirement for math. - TSI Assessment Reading score of 351 or above; Mathematics score of 350 or above; Writing essay score of a 5 or above; or an essay score of a 4 with an objective score of 340 or above. - A student completing a HB 5 course related to reading, writing, and/or mathematics according to the terms of an articulation agreement between WCJC and the local school district will have a TSI waiver in the related subject area(s) for two years at WCJC. - A student who completes a designated college-level reading, writing, and/or mathematics course with a "C" or higher will be TSI satisfied.
+- STAAR scores minimum: STAAR end-of-course (EOC) with a minimum score Level 2 on English III shall be exempt from the TSI Assessment requirement for both reading and writing and a minimum score of Level 2 on the Algebra II EOC shall be exempt from the TSI Assessment requirement for math. - TSI Assessment (test taken no more than 5 years ago): Mathematics score of 350 or above; Reading score of 351 or above; Writing essay score of a 5 or above; or an essay score of a 4 with an objective score of 340 or above.
+Students must fulfill both the TSI Reading and Writing requirements in order to be considered exempt from the TSIA2 ELAR section. - TSI 2 Assessment: English Language Arts and Reading (ELAR) score of 945-990 AND essay score of 5-8 OR ELAR score of 910-944, ELAR diagnostic score of 5-6, AND essay score of 5-8; Mathematics score of 950-990 OR mathematics score of 910-949 AND math diagnostics score of 6. - A student completing a HB 5 course related to reading, writing, and/or mathematics according to the terms of an articulation agreement between WCJC and the local school district will have a TSI waiver in the related subject area(s) for two years at WCJC. - A student who completes a designated college-level reading, writing, and/or mathematics course with a "C" or higher will be TSI satisfied.
 Completion, with a "C" or higher, of a designated collegelevel writing course will result in the student being TSI satisfied in reading and writing. - Dual credit students are strongly encouraged to visit the WCJC website for the most up to date information regarding TSI exemptions for admission.